 We have excelled in the National Teaching Fellow awards − the most prestigious awards for excellence in higher education – receiving 18 since the scheme began.
 More than 170 of our courses are professionally accredited, boosting our students’ employability.

-Four faculties offer 400 diverse undergraduate and postgraduate subjects, with full-time, part-time and distance learning options offering flexibility.
-Our 22,000 students are superbly supported by 2,700 staff.
+Four faculties offer 400 diverse undergraduate and postgraduate subjects, with full-time, part-time and distance-learning options offering flexibility, and our 22,000 students are superbly supported by 2,700 staff.

 DMU has a long history of innovative, life-changing research, which has gained national and international recognition.
 We are actively involved in hundreds of ‘real world’ projects that combine the highest academic quality with impact on the public good.

 Recent examples include DMU Professor Joan Taylor’s artificial pancreas project, winner of the inaugural Channel 5 Gadget Show Live British Inventor of the Year Award 2014, which could revolutionise the lives of people with diabetes; and Dr Parvez Haris’ study of arsenic levels in rice, which could have life-changing implications for billions of people.

 Visit us on one of our open days and see why DMU is right for you.
 We look forward to meeting you soon.